TheLouisHong/runelite-custom-emoji/README.md

 File format must be `.wav`.

 **The filename will become the soundoji.
 For example, `pipe.wav` means `pipe` in-game will play `pipe.wav`.**

+# If emoji failed to load
+Type `!emojierror` in game to see the errors.
+If you need help, feel free to leave a ticket here https://github.com/TheLouisHong/runelite-custom-emoji/issues/new